 Humans can learn team building activities from ants!
 If you want to go far, you need a team to do so.
 Not everything can be achieved alone.
 Take an example of any business – it is always the team and not individuals which plays a vital role in growth of the business.

 Now ants can seem like one of the most insignificant insects on the planet because of their size.
 But the colonies they build and the contribution to their society is extremely significant and great.
+Do you know the collective noun for ants?
+Here is a list of collective nouns for animals and birds.

 What big dreams do you have for your future?
 Pursue them.
 No matter how small you think you are, you should always pursue something bigger than yourself.